IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/31-connecting-parts-11.png)

-Now scroll down in the node pallet till you see the 'function' section and drag the HTTP request node (1) onto the canvas as well.
+Now scroll down in the node pallet till you see the 'network' section and drag the HTTP request node (1) onto the canvas as well.
 Connect the three nodes together as shown at (2) in the screenshot below.

 ![](./images/32-connecting-parts-12.png)